geneontology/geneontology.github.io/_docs/ontology-documentation.md

 ---

 # Gene Ontology Overview
-An ontology is a formal representation of a body of knowledge, within a given domain.
-Ontologies usually consist of a set of classes or terms with relations that operate between them.
+An ontology is a formal representation of a body of knowledg, within a given domain.
+Ontologies usually consist of a set of classes (or terms or concepts) with [relations](/docs/ontology-relations/) that operate between them.

 The Gene Ontology (GO) is an ontology describing our knowledge of the biological domain.
 The Gene Ontology defines the universe of concepts relating to gene functions (*GO terms*), and how these functions are related to each other (*relations*).
 The GO describes function with respect to three aspects: